kinzaayaz/Todo-With-Auth/README.md

 # Todo-With-Auth
-- this is a todo app
+- this is a todo app and upating readme.md file